We asked the experts

 Team dynamics in the remote or hybrid working model - challenges and solutions

-We invited Evelina Prodanova, a professional in the field of organizational culture and a PhD in organizational psychology, to comment on the challenges and best practices in different models of work organization.
-She is interested in the way people make organizations successful and effective, as well as in the adaptation models that companies have to implement to be in sync with the demands of the constantly evolving environment in which they operate.
+We invited Evelina Prodanova, a professional in the field of organizational psychology, to comment on the challenges and best practices in different models of work organization.
+She is interested in organizational culture, in the way people make companies successful and effective, and in the models of adaptation that organizations need to implement to be in sync with the demands of the constantly evolving environment in which they operate.
 She has a PhD in organizational psychology and is a Fulbright Scholar.
 She is currently part of the Remote team responsible for managing HR programs.

 The 2020 pandemic has provoked many companies to redefine their operating model.
 Working from home (telecommuting) has very quickly become the norm for specific sectors and industries and has continued for at least a year.
 This externally-forced change has necessitated a new look at how we do our jobs and invited us to consider how we evaluate the work we do, what constitutes productivity, and how we measure it.
 Several years later, we now have three models working successfully - work done entirely in physical space, remotely, or a so-called hybrid model that combines the previous two.
 Each of these has its own characteristics and challenges that organisations need to take into account when creating a working environment where company goals are achieved and employees feel satisfied.
 But at the same time, they are similar in their deep core, namely in terms of what matters to employees, how to address their needs, and ensuring engagement and a sense of belonging.